sesame-project/MLTesting/Readme.md

-# DEEPKNOWLEDGE: Knowledge-Driven Automated testing tool of deep-neural-network
+# DeepKnowledge: Knowledge-Driven automated testing of Deep-Neural Networks
 ###### This is the SESAME Assurance of tool-supported technique Data-Driven and Learning Components of EDDIs

 This code is implementation of our tool-supported technique DEEPKNOWLEDGE.
-It is a beta version provided as a reference to the approach presented in the delivrable 6.1.
+It is in beta version and provided as a reference to the approach presented in the deliverable 6.1.
-If you encounter any problem do not hesitate to reach out to York team (sondess.missaoui@york.ac.uk).
+If you encounter any problems, do not hesitate to reach out to the York team (sondess.missaoui@york.ac.uk).

 Scripts are tested with the open-source machine learning framework Keras (v2.2.2) with Tensorflow (v2.6) backend.